Eligibility and fees

 - spent more than 90 days outside the UK in the last 12 months

-- broken any UK immigration laws (for example working illegally in the UK)
+- broken any UK immigration laws (for example living illegally in the UK)

 How much it costs